daftspunk/october-twig/README.md

 ## License

-This code is licensed with a [Creative Commons Attribution-NoDerivatives 4.0 International Public License](../LICENSE.md) which means you may use it freely and submit pull requests, but you may not fork it to create a new product without written permission.
-We are happy to give permission to developers that ask nicely.
+This code is licensed with a [Creative Commons Attribution-NoDerivatives 4.0 International Public License](../LICENSE.md) which means you may use it freely and submit pull requests, but you may not fork it to create a new product without written permission from the copyright holder.